 In the legislature, Lori proudly serves as the Vice Chairwoman of the Joint Committee on Labor & Workforce Development and as a member of the House Ways & Means Committee.
 In addition, she is also a member of the House Committee on Bonding, Capital Expenditures & State Assets.
-Lori is one of three legislators appointed to a committee, which in collaboration between the US Dept. of Energy and The National Conference of State Legislators, is looking at state and local level preparedness for energy emergencies.
 Additionally, Lori worked with advocates in drafting and then championed the landmark Massachusetts anti-bullying law and received the Anti-Defamation League’s Good Citizenship Award for her work.

 Recent News: The Salem Harbor Power Plant will close June 1, 2014